Lanark County, Ontario, Canada

 Here is an excerpt from a posting on our Hawkins page.
 Some families from the Scotch Line

-at Perth migrated to the Manotick area in the 1850's.
+at Perth migrated to the Manotick area of Osgoode Township in the 1850's.

 The Scotch Line is worth a drive if you are in the Perth area.
 Beautiful country and lots